 Teachers' Environment Network

-The Teachers' Environment Network (TEN) has been running since 2005 and is a joint Nillumbik and Banyule undertaking.
-The network aims is to support local teachers in both schools and early childhood settings in delivering an integrated and locally relevant sustainability curriculum by:
+The Teachers' Environment Network (TEN) has been running since 2005 and is a joint Nillumbik, Banyule and Whittlesea undertaking.
+The network aims to support local teachers in both schools and early childhood settings in delivering an integrated and locally relevant sustainability curriculum by:

 • providing an opportunity for teachers to share knowledge, experiences and skills about environmental education and projects they are undertaking